codeforpdx/dream-fill/README.md

 ## Running the docker stack

-In the project's root directory, run `make new`.
-This pulls the dev-tagged "expungeservice" image and launches the containers using docker-compose.
+In the project's root directory, run `make up`.
+This launches the containers (and first builds the backend custom image if it doesn't exist yet) using docker-compose.
 Start and stop the running stack with `make up` and `make down`.

 After this target completes, you can navigate to [http://localhost:3000](http://localhost:3000) in the browser and connect to the React dev server with full hot-module reloading.
 This may take a minute or two to come up before it is available while it installs node modules.
 Check the service with `make frontend_logs`.